mrsoapsec/mrsoapsec/README.md

 ### Hi!
 This is my Github Profile👋

-- :lock_with_ink_pen: I´m Cyber Security Professional
+- :lock_with_ink_pen: I´m a Cyber Security Professional
-- :mailbox: mrsoapsec@proton.me
+- :mailbox: Contact: mrsoapsec@proton.me
-- My Daily Threats Feed: https://start.me/p/MbxlgR/cyber-threat-intelligence
+- :blue_book: My Daily Cyber Feed: https://start.me/p/MbxlgR/cyber-threat-intelligence

 <!--
 **mrsoapsec/mrsoapsec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.